influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/show-diagnostics.md

     weight: 100
 ---

+Diagnostic information includes mostly information about your InfluxDB server that is not necessarily numerical in format.
+This diagnostic information is not stored in the `_internal` database.

-To see node diagnostic information, you can use the SHOW DIAGNOSTICS command.
+To see InfluxDB server or node diagnostic information, you can use the [`SHOW DIAGNOSTICS`](influxdb/latest/query_language/spec#show-diagnostics) command.
 This command returns InfluxDB instance information, including build details, uptime, hostname, server configuration, memory usage, and Go runtime diagnostics.
+This information is particularly useful to InfluxData Support, so be sure to include the output of this query anytime you file a support ticket or GitHub issue.

 ## `SHOW DIAGNOSTICS` details